kammitama5/kammitama5.github.io/_posts/2017-5-10-Wednesday-May-10th.md

   so that doesn't help.

   My IDE in class didn't have line numbers, so that threw me off initially.
-  I did get it solved, but I was a bit irritated.
+  I did get the solution, but I was a bit irritated.
+  Are there even any professional coders like this, I wonder.

   I do a fair amount of coding, but believe me, I'm one of those persons who is pretty slow because I need to *think* before I just start tapping